ysunlab/PipelineDog/startFromScratch.md

 Because we are starting from scratch, you don't need to select or upload any project files (as suggested in the box with dotted line).

 ##4.
 Know a little bit about the PipelineDog Web App interface
-After you have clicked the `START` button, you should land on the following page:
+After you have clicked the <kbd>START</kbd> button, you should land on the following page:
 <p align="center">
   <kbd>
     <img src="https://github.com/ysunlab/PipelineDog/blob/master/img.d/JustStarted.jpg?raw=true" alt="Just Started Page" />